- Code EMDV8102

 The course introduces students to quantitative, qualitative and mixed research methods used by the social sciences to study environment and development issues and problems.
 The course will increase students’ knowledge of how scholarly and applied research is designed and implemented, and will enable them to assess the quality of research required as an input into policy making.

 The course considers questions of epistemology and the philosophy of science, and the implications of theory for the design of research.
 The course critically engages with the main features and methods for conducting quantitative and qualitative research.
-Understandings of the ethics conducting and publishing scholarly research will be integrated throughout the course lectures and discussions.
+Understandings of the ethics of conducting and publishing scholarly research will be integrated throughout the course lectures and discussions.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.